mappite/mappite/README.md

 Welcome to https://mappite.org GitHub repository.
 Mappite project is Open Source.
 Code is publicly available under GPL v3 license.

-This page will grow with details to help volounteers providing feedback and enhancements.
+This page will grow with details to help volunteers providing feedback and enhancements.

 To build a local mappite environment (except internal routing) see [Build](./Build.md)